ddigiorg/pattern-sequence-predictor/README.md

 #### Step 2

-DM then searches its "Pattern Memory" to see if "Column Winners" SDR exists.
-If it doesn't exist DM adds the SDR to its Pattern Memory.
-If it exists then the index where it exists is called the "Spatial Encoding", a single integer value representing the spatial context observed input.
+Once DM has a set of neuron activations, "Column Winners", the algorithm searches its "Pattern Memory" to see if "Column Winners" exists.
+If it doesn't exist DM adds the SDR to its Pattern Memory(see learning).
+If "Column Winners" exists in "Pattern Memories" then the index where it exists is called the "Spatial Encoding", a single integer value representing the observed input.

 ![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/images/technology/divination_machine/spatial_encoding_figure_2.png)